Lunduke

 4. After checking out, Lunduke will toss you an email once your account is set to full lifetime status.
 (This usually happens within a few hours.)

-You can also obtain a Lifetime Subscription via Bitcoin.
+And, finally, you can obtain a Lifetime Subscription via Bitcoin.
 Save a few bucks with this option, as Bitcoin processing has fewer fees associated with it.

 bc1qyjakve8fywm8pz2v99v57yhjj0vzr2vjze6fcq